itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 <div class="text-justify">

-&emsp;&emsp;Next, we need to establish the light source in the input waveguide, as shown in Region 7.
+&emsp;&emsp;Then we need to establish the light source in the input waveguide, as shown in Region 7.

 </div>